My husband and I have been talking a lot recently, about ‘The Fear’.

 So what are the fears that we have now?

 Well, when you break it down, most of it is the direct result of being parents of small children.
-Becoming a parent comes with a whole host of fears that you never had to consider before:
+Becoming a parent comes with a whole host of fears that you never needed to consider before:

 - the financial responsibility of providing for them